lightbend-labs/mima/README.md

 A tool for diagnosing and fixing migration problems for Scala libraries.
 =======
 The Migration Manager for Scala (MiMa in short) is a tool for diagnosing and fixing binary incompatibilities for Scala libraries.
+The OSS version includes only features which allow inspecting binary compatibility.

 MiMa's Modules
 -------

-MiMa is split into three modules:
+MiMa is split into Several modules:

-- Core: Classes that are used by both the Reporter and Migrator modules.
+- Core: Classes that are used for both migrations and reporting.
-- Reporter:  Used to diagnose binary incompatibilities between two different versions of a same library.
-(Formerly MiMa Lib)
-- Migrator: Used to fix binary incompatibilities of a client jar.
-(Formerly MiMa Client)
+- Core-UI: UI Classes that can be re-used between the migrator and the reporter.
+- Reporter:  Raw reporting classes and the command line interface.
+- Reporter-UI: Swing interface to the reporter.

 Eclipse
 -------

 In order to create Eclipse metadata files (i.e., .classpath and .project) we recomend to use [sbteclipse][sbteclipse].
 Once done, to set up the three modules in Eclipse just click on `File > Import > General > Exisiting Projects Into Workspace`, and select the MiMa project's root folder, the three modules should be correctly loaded.

-In the `reporter` and `migrator` folders you can also find a `*.launch` file configuration, which can be imported in Eclipse and can be used to start the programs.
+In the `reporter-ui` folders you can also find a `*.launch` file configuration, which can be imported in Eclipse and can be used to start the programs.

 [sbteclipse]: https://github.com/typesafehub/sbteclipse/